15 best knowledge management software and tools for 2023

 Notable customers: Conagra, Orvis, Insperity, Jackson Hewitt, DraftKings, Ogilvy, Vrbo

 Bloomfire is a knowledge management system that organizes information to break down silos and make companies more efficient.
-Its knowledge sharing tool is used for social learning, customer service, and sales and marketing alignment.
+Its knowledge sharing tool supports social learning, customer service, and sales and marketing alignment.

 Key knowledge management features: